gtoonstra/etl-with-airflow/docs/datavault2.rst

 Data vault loading flow
 -----------------------

 Now that data is in staging, it is time to start loading the staging data into datavault.
+Use the "adventureworks_*" dags for that, there is one for each schema in the database.
 Here's a diagram that demonstrates the strategy:

 .. image:: img/loading_strategy.jpg